-In the thrill of buying a new home, it's easy not to think too hard about your mortgage rate.
+In the thrill of buying a home, it's easy not to think too hard about your mortgage rate.
 Aren't the rates all pretty much the same?
-Does a little bit of a difference two places after the decimal really matter?
+Does a little bit of a difference after the decimal really matter?

 You might be surprised.

-Let's say you buy at that price, put 20% down and snag a 30-year fixed mortgage at 4%.
-You'll pay about $187,896 in interest over the life of the loan.
+Let's say you bought at that price, put 20% down and snagged a 30-year fixed-rate mortgage at 4.25%.
+Our mortgage calculator shows that you'd be paying $191,019 in interest over the life of the loan.

 Here are four tips for getting the best possible mortgage rate.